rwbutler/Connectivity/README.md

 - `.containsExpectedResponseString` - Checks that the response *contains* the expected response as defined by the `expectedResponseString` property.
 - `.equalsExpectedResponseString` - Checks that the response *equals* the expected response as defined by the `expectedResponseString` property.
 - `.matchesRegularExpression` - Checks that the response matches the regular expression as defined by the `expectedResponseRegEx` property.
 - `.custom` - Allows a custom response validator to be set.
-If this validation mode is specified, then an implementation of `ConnectivityResponseValidator` protocol must be supplied as the value of the `responseValidator` property on the `Connectivity` object, or else an error will be thrown.
+If this validation mode is specified, then an implementation of `ConnectivityResponseValidator` protocol must be supplied as the value of the `responseValidator` property on the `Connectivity` object.

-Supplied validators include `ConnectivityResponseStringValidator` and `ConnectivityResponseRegExValidator`.
+Supplied validators include:

+- `ConnectivityResponseStringEqualityValidator`: Determines whether the response string is equal to an expected string.
+- `ConnectivityResponseContainsStringValidator`: Determines whether the response string contains an expected string.
+- `ConnectivityResponseRegExValidator`: Determines whether the response string matches a given regular expression.

 ## Author